 We may take this for granted, but it wasn't until the 1950s that vehicles were equipped with reliable air conditioning.
-The air conditioning uses a refrigerant called R134a to fuel a thermal reaction that emits cold air, and the A/C condenser on your Mercury Park Lane changes the pressurized refrigerant from an extremely hot temperature to a more neutral temperature before it gets expanded into a gas.
-You will usually find your Mercury Park Lane A/C condenser mounted at the front of your vehicle near the radiator, because that is the best place for it to absorb the air stream as your car or truck moves down the road.
-If your A/C condenser has sprung a leak, then you will likely notice your air conditioning blowing lukewarm air as a result of the lack of refrigerant.
+The lifeblood of the air conditioning system is a refrigerant called R134a.
+The refrigerant emits cold air after a simple thermal reaction, and the A/C condenser on your Mercury Park Lane acts like a radiator (it also looks like one) by cooling the refrigerant after it leaves the compressor, and then sends it to the drier and expansion valve.
+You can locate your Mercury Park Lane A/C condenser sitting right in front of your radiator, because that is the best place for it to absorb the air stream as your car or truck moves down the road.
+If you notice the A/C condenser is leaking, then only mild or slightly cool air will blow into your interior because it is losing refrigerant.

 Given all the hassles associated with installing a part to fix your car or truck, let www.carpartsdiscount.com be the first place you go to make purchasing it easy.
 Ordering new Mercury parts from www.carpartsdiscount.com means you are taking advantage of the highest quality original and aftermarket replacement Park Lane parts on the internet.
 Make all your future car parts purchases at carpartsdiscount.com and realize incredible savings on all your upcoming repairs.
 If your car or truck was built in 1968, 1967, 1966, 1965, 1964, 1960, 1959, 1958, then you will find the correct Mercury Park Lane A/C Condenser parts right here.